What inner nurturing will help us cultivate good relationships?

 of Upanishad.

-In more recent millennia new material was incorporated into Hindu scriptures for the common people.
+In more recent millennia, new material was incorporated into Hindu scriptures for the common people.
 These are Purana (puraņa), which uses the ancient tradition of story telling, where Names for Deity become the names of people in stories that are often imaginative and magical.

-This is a great loss, for Upanishad (upaniṣad) expresses important spiritual insights that arise from deep meditation.
-Upanishad (upaniṣad) was not composed to be obscured with confusing obfuscations.
-Upanishad (upaniṣad) can be easy to use and understand, if priority is given to a translation that is sensible and comprehensible.
+upaniṣad was not composed to be obscured with confusing obfuscations. upaniṣad can be easy to use and understand, if priority is given to a translation that is sensible and comprehensible.
 This I have done.

-I place the sacred language side by side with the worldly language, with diacritics retained to indicate proper pronunciation.
+I place the sacred language of Sanskrit side by side with the worldly language, with diacritics retained to indicate proper pronunciation.
 In this, the sacred language is supposed to be articulated, to help us to gain full benefit.
 We need to get out of this “One Language” of English, and explore others.

 May the beauty of sacred language attract us to the beauty of spiritual practice.